US Nuclear Power Policy

 In the light of the interest shown and the fact that the scheme is borrower-funded, the industry called for the amount available for power plants to be increased to $100 billion.
 In February 2010, the Administration added $36 billion to its FY2011 budget proposal to expand the reactor part of the scheme to $54.5 billion, covering 6 to 8 projects involving up to 13 reactors of several different designs, but this ws not approved by Congress.
 In February 2011 the request was repeated for FY 2012, but was again refused.
 The FY 2013 budget proposal contained no such request.
 In the meantime, DOE granted one application (Vogtle) and sought to increase the sum available before October 2010 by $9 billion through other legislation, so that it could approve the other three short-listed power plant applications involving five reactors.
 It offered a loan guarantee to Unistar for Calvert Cliffs, but Constellation rejected this due to the high costs imposed.

 As time passes without further loan guarantees being granted, criticism of the program has been that it is too focused on project-based financing instead of the corporate finance that dominates nuclear projects.
 Also, DOE has faced opposition from other federal agencies, including the Office of Management and Budget, Department of Labor, and the Federal Financing Bank, which have brought the program for nuclear capacity to an effective standstill.
+In March 2013 the Government Accountability Office said that three nuclear applications totalling $8.3 billion were still being considered.

 In August 2011 Solyndra, a company which designed, made and sold solar PV panels and had received a $535 million DOE loan guarantee, went into bankruptcy and laid off all employees.
 This plus high levels of government debt, has clouded the prospects for further loan guarantees for energy projects.